anybox/anybox.recipe.odoo/doc/scripts.rst

 example.

-There is a special argument: ``session``, which is an object provided by the recipe to expose OpenERP API in a convenient manner for script authors.
+There is a special argument: ``session``, which is an object provided by the recipe to expose Odoo API in a convenient manner for script authors.
 Check :py:class:`anybox.recipe.openerp.runtime.session.Session` to learn what can be done with it.